 Organic cotton is grown without pesticides and synthetic fertilizers.
 That's good for the soil and the biodiversity.
 11% of all pesticides used on crops worldwide fall on cotton, and the fertilizers cause the high CO2 footprint of conventional cotton.
 Some certifications like GOTS also include the whole process including spinning, weaving, low-impact dyes and even some social standards, making the fabric friendly to your skin as well.

 Lyocell is a special kind of viscose made from eucalyptus wood and one of the most eco-friendly fibres available.
 In contrast to conventional and also bamboo viscose, the process uses much fewer chemicals and a closed-loop system for minimal water consumption.
-Tencel™ is the brand name from the company Lenzing, who invented this process.
+Tencel™ is the brand name from the company Lenzing, who hold the patent.
 The resulting fabrics are wonderfully soft and flowy, perfect for shirts and dresses.

 Hemp is a naturally robust, fast-growing plant that needs much less water than cotton and has positive effects on the soil.
 It makes strong fibres that have historically been used for ropes & canvas and can be turned into any fabric from fine jerseys to sturdy denim, though it's often mixed with organic cotton (and that's ok).
 Hemp-based fabric has a characteristic structure, an excellent ability to absorb water and gets softer with every wash.